Mayor: United States

+Uruguay

+Uruguay has a first-level administrative division, the 19 Departments.
+Since 1908 they were headed by the Intendente Municipal, which covered the functions of Intendancy and municipal government at the same time.

+On 13 September 2009 the Law No. 18567 created a second-level administrative division, the Municipio, headed by an alcalde.
+Further, the Law No. 19272 of 18 September 2014 established the regulation provided that in settlements with more than 2,000 inhabitants a municipality was to be created including their surrounding territories, as long as it consisted in a social and cultural unit with their own common interests, that justified the creation of this kind of political entity.
+Settlements with less than 2,000 inhabitants were allowed to establish a municipality if the Departmental Board voted for it after the Intendant proposal, or by popular initiative of at least the 15% of voters in the settlement.
+Municipalities in departmental seats were only allowed to be created by Departmental Boards after the Intendant's proposal.

+Further, the current system renamed the first-level administrative head as Intendente Departamental.

+There is an ongoing debate regarding this municipios system, due to the high cost and low quality of public services, ambiguous mandates for citizen participation, and inefficient bureaucracy.
+Critics highlight, particularly in Montevideo, issues like slow responses to local infrastructure needs, excessive personnel, and a lack of effective horizontal coordination between different municipal jurisdictions.

 Multi-tier local government

 In several countries, where there is no local autonomy, mayors are often appointed by some branch of the national or regional government.
 In some cities, subdivisions such as boroughs may have their own mayors; this is the case, for example, with the arrondissements of Paris, Montreal, and Mexico City.
 In Belgium, Brussels is administratively one of the federation's three regions, and is subdivided, without the other regions' provincial level, into 19 rather small municipalities, with one, the City of Brussels, being the kingdom's capital, which each have an elected—formally appointed—burgomaster (i.e., mayor, responsible to his/her elected council); while Antwerp, the other major metropolitan area, has one large city (where the boroughs, former municipalities merged into it, elect a lower level, albeit with very limited competence) and several smaller surrounding municipalities, each under a normal burgomaster as in Brussels.

 In the People's Republic of China, the mayor (市长) may be the administrative head of any municipality, provincial, prefecture-level, or county-level.
 The mayor is usually the most recognized official in cities, although the position is the second-highest-ranking official in charge after the local Communist Party secretary.
 In principle, the mayor (who also serves as the deputy Communist Party secretary of the city) is responsible for managing the city administration while the Communist Party secretary is responsible for general policy and managing the party bureaucracy, but in practice the roles blur, frequently causing conflict.